Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 Secondhand aerosol is the vapor exhaled into the air by an e cigarette user.

-What does secondhand aerosol contain?
+What does e cigarette aerosol contain?

-Secondhand aerosol from low-quality electronic cigarettes and vapes may contain harmful chemicals, such as:
+According to the American Lung Association, secondhand aerosol from low-quality electronic cigarettes and vapes may contain harmful chemicals, such as:

 - Lead, nickel, tin, or other heavy metals